Key stage 3

 As a result of their learning students will be able to:

-- understand spoken and written material in the target languages.
+- understand spoken and written material in the target language

-- respond to questions on a variety of topics
+- respond to questions on a range of topics

 - have a more in-depth understanding for English grammar

-- have a better understanding of their own culture and be able to draw comparatives
+- improve student understanding of their own culture and be able to draw comparatives

 - offer their point of view on cultural concepts